 In 2010 new locker rooms opened for men's basketball (pictured below), women's basketball and wrestling, and volleyball.

-A $5.4 million addition to the building, the Lukas Athletic Annex, opened in October 2012.
+A $5.4 million addition to the building, the Charles and Mary Lukas Athletic Annex, opened in October 2012.
 The Department of Intercollegiate Athletics is housed on the ground floor of the Lukas Annex.

 Through the years, the Vadalabene Center has been host to numerous other events, including the Illinois High School Association Class AA basketball sectionals, the Prairie State Games and the State Games of America.
 It also is the site for SIUE graduation exercises.